ianjameswilson/Homework_Responsive-Portfolio/README.md

 Responsive-Portfolio

 Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 In this excersize I developed a personal portfolio website using Bootstrap that has the following pages: Home, About, Business, Portfolio, and Contact.
 All the HTML and CSS files for this mobile responsive site have been checked by a validation service.
-I'd like to spend more time researching/developing this site because I had some difficulty positioning the content exactly the way I wanted.